 We may give consideration to divesting certain of our hospitals and non-hospital businesses.
 Generally, these hospitals and non-hospital businesses are not in one of our strategically beneficial service areas, are less complementary to our business strategy and/or have lower operating margins.
 In addition, we continue to receive interest from potential acquirers for certain of our hospitals and non-hospital businesses.
 As such, we may sell additional hospitals and/or non-hospital businesses if we consider any such disposition to be in our best interests.
-However, there is no assurance that potential divestitures will be completed or, if they are completed, the aggregate amount of proceeds we will receive, that potential divestitures will be completed within our targeted timeframe, or that potential divestitures will be completed within our targeted timeframe, or that potential divestitures will be completed divestitures on acceptable terms, or at all.
+However, there is no assurance that potential divestitures will be completed or, if they are completed, the aggregate amount of proceeds we will receive, that potential divestitures will be completed within our targeted timeframe, or that potential divestitures will be completed on terms favorable to us.
+Moreover, the current negative macroeconomic environment may make it more difficult for us to complete divestitures on acceptable terms, or at all.
 Additionally, the results of operations for these hospitals and non-hospital businesses that we may divest and the potential gains or losses on the sales of those businesses may adversely affect our results of operations.
 We may also incur asset impairment charges related to potential or completed divestitures that reduce our profitability.
-In addition, after entering into a definitive agreement, we may be subject to the satisfaction of pre-closing conditions as well as necessary regulatory and governmental approvals, which, if not satisfied or obtained, may prevent us from completing the sale.
+In addition, after entering into a definitive agreement, we may be subject to the satisfaction of preclosing conditions as well as necessary regulatory and governmental approvals, which, if not satisfied or obtained, may prevent us from completing the sale.
 Divestitures may also involve continued financial exposure related to the divested business, such as through indemnities or retained obligations, that present risk to us.